 When you know your industry inside and out, when you have deep experience helping others achieve phenomenal results, that’s what helps you get more business.
 But that’s not all you need in order to sell.

-Connecting the Dots Between Sales and Marketing
+Connecting the Dots Between the Business of Selling and Marketing

 For large corporations, there’s sometimes a gap between sales and marketing efforts, simply because the two are often housed in separate departments.
 But for you as an entrepreneur, sales and marketing should work in tandem to help you not only establish your expertise in your field but also close sales and attract new clientele.